 After all, it costs more to operate an eco-friendly business.

 Aside from these tips, you can always be respectful to the environment you’re visiting.

 You can do this by bringing reusable water bottles to minimize plastic consumption, throwing trash properly in designated garbage cans, and leaving the place as you have arrived in it.

-Eco Travel Destinations near NYC
+Eco Travel Destinations New York City

 Now that you know what ecotourism is and what you can do to support it, here are the best eco-travel destinations near New York City: